SirIle/sirile.github.io/_posts/2015-11-25-getting-overlay-networking-to-work-in-aws-with-docker-19.markdown

 {:toc}
 </div>

+**Update on 4.12.2015** Docker-machine 0.5.2 has been released and it works against systems using systemd, so it's not necessary to compile it manually any more.

 ## General

 Docker 1.9 was released a while ago and with it the networking model was redone.
 Most interesting feature is the overlay networking which enables a seamless networking between containers on different hosts.
 The current examples mainly use VirtualBox and demonstrate how things work locally.
 In this article I go through the steps needed to get the overlay networking to function in AWS using Docker Machine and Swarm.